What should you look for when seeking a Kennewick divorce attorney?

 - Spousal maintenance

 Washington State is a “no-fault” divorce state.
-That means that the only grounds for divorce is that “the marriage is irretrievably broken.”
-So, in terms of a married person’s entitlement to obtain a divorce, other ground for divorce which historically (but no longer) had to be proved in order to obtain a divorce – e.g., mental cruelty, adultery, physical abuse, or etc. – are irrelevant.
+This means that the only grounds for divorce is that “the marriage is irretrievably broken.”
+So, in terms of a married person’s entitlement to obtain a divorce, other ground for divorce which historically (but no longer) had to be proven in order to obtain a divorce – e.g., mental cruelty, adultery, physical abuse, or etc. – are irrelevant.
 Any married person is entitled to obtain a divorce, so long as the person asserts in the divorce petition that “the marriage is irretrievably broken.”

 Once the divorce petition is filed and served on the other side, there is a statutory 90-day waiting period which must run before your divorce case can be finalized.
 Our local court system has procedures in place to assist the parties with moving their case along to completion.
 For example, there is an in-court Mandatory Status Conference process which is designed to keep the court apprised about any particular issues in your case which might require special handling.
 For another example, the parties will be required to participate in a Mediation, which is designed to assist the parties with reaching a global settlement of all of their issues, so they won’t have to bear the additional time and expense of going to trial.
 If the parties are unable to resolve their issues via Mediation, their case will be set for a trial – at which a judge will decide how the parties’ various issues will be resolved.
 (Jury trials are inapplicable to divorce cases.)
 We will advise and assist you during all of the stages of your case when we become your trusted divorce attorney.